lauzadis/aws-sdk-natural-language/README.md

 Note: This is **not** an AWS product.
 This is an open source project enabling ChatGPT to *use* AWS.

 ## Notice
-This project is on hold.
-After successfully code-generating just the Amazon S3 service `openapi.yaml` file, I realized that OpenAI applies the same limit on the length of the file as it does to normal text input, which is 8K tokens as of 07/02/2023.
+This project is on hold (for now).
+After successfully code-generating just the
+Amazon S3 service `openapi.yaml` file, I realized that OpenAI applies the same limit on the length of the file as it does to normal text input, which is 8K tokens as of 07/02/2023.
 This corresponds to roughly 50 APIs, which is not enough to do anything meaningful with AWS' 200+ services.

 This project will resume once the token limit increases to a more reasonable amount!